kouyoumin/pytorch/README.md

-PyTorch with unified memory and cross-GPU memory access.
+# PyTorch with support for unified memory and cross-GPU memory access.

 --------------------------------------------------------------------------------